 The RDI for iron drops from 18mg down to 8mg for women over fifty, with the assumption – or generalisation, rather – that menstruation has ceased.
 Given many women are still menstruating after fifty, and the fact that having too much iron can be just as problematic as having too little iron, it is important to have a product that fits your current situation.
 All of the brands measured have a conservative 5 to 6mg inclusion here.
 If you eat meat, generally you will find you will be meeting your iron requirements.
 If you are vegetarian, iron is less bio-available in legumes, nuts and leafy greens so you’ll want to ensure you consume it spaced out through the day and avoid consumption with coffee or calcium, which reduces uptake.

-None of the brands reviewed have the full 5mg RDI of manganese either.
+None of the brands reviewed have the full 5mg RDI of manganese either, but again Swisse, Centrum and Blackmores are the highest with around 3mg.
 Manganese is an antioxidant that also helps to build healthy bones.
 Nuts, beans, brown rice and leafy greens will help make up the gap.

 Blackmores and Centrum both come very close to the 60mcg RDI for women over fifty, with 50mcg and 55mcg respectively.
 Nature’s Own and Swisse are about half that level.
 Selenium is important for maintaining a healthy immune response as well as DNA production, thyroid function and protection against cancer.
 A 100g serve of yellowfin tuna will more than cover your RDI, as will a larger serve of salmon, prawns or crab.
 Or you could just eat a single brazil nut – yes that’s right just one nut – and that will cover your full RDI in one easy hit.
 Just don’t go overboard, because too much selenium is toxic.